stablelane/Cookie-Consent/README.md

 ## Overview

 The Cookie Consent Banner is a project featured on [roadmap.sh](https://roadmap.sh/projects/cookie-consent).
-It allows website owners to inform users about cookie usage and obtain consent in a user-friendly manner.

 ## Learn More